Top 100 Cities by Housing Affordability (Price-to-Income Ratio), 2025

 | 100 | Sydney | Australia | 13.0× |

 Source: Numbeo — Property Prices Index by City (2025), “Price to Income Ratio”.
-Regions are grouped for analysis (Asia, Europe, Americas, MENA, Africa, Oceania).
+This is a crowdsourced city snapshot rather than an official global urban statistical standard.
+Regions are grouped here for analytical comparison only.
+Updated: April 20, 2026.

 Chart 2 — Histogram of price-to-income ratios (Top 100, 2025)